 First night in the hospital with a spinal cord injury.

-(This blog is part of a series of seven blogs.
-Please click here to commence reading at the first blog.)
 I had a conversation with Wendy, a church minister in the Salvation Army.
 I’ve known her for 25 years.
-I was confused, as her children were never enrolled at Cedar College, yet Wendy was attending the sports day.
-She explained that we were at the Royal Adelaide Hospital and I had been hit by a tree.
-I didn’t believe her as I felt great.
-Even to the point of feeling fantastic.
-This is my only memory of events after the accident, and the next 2-3 weeks were ‘fuzzy’.
-I had ‘anterograde amnesia’, whereby I struggled to create new memories and retained old memories.
+She explained that we were at the Royal Adelaide Hospital, and a tree had hit me.
+I didn’t believe her as I felt great, even to the point of feeling fantastic.
+This is my only memory of events after the accident, and the next two weeks were ‘fuzzy’.
 Around 8:30 pm, over nine hours after being hit by a tree, the surgeons commenced an operation to relieve pressure on my spine.
 I had a spinal cord injury.
 After arriving back in ICU at 5 am, my wife goes home to sleep.

 30 days in ICU.

 I slept for the majority of each day.
-Often I was in pain and required assisted ventilation for weeks due to the injuries to my chest.
-No wonder there was bruising to my heart.
-Pneumonia started developing on the third day, and during my time in ICU there were regular suctions performed to remove fluid from the lungs.
-The procedure felt as if the nurse was killing me, but when it was finished, I felt wonderful as I could breathe more easily.
+Often, I was in pain and required assisted ventilation for weeks due to the injuries to my chest.
+Pneumonia started developing on the third day, and during my time in ICU, there were regular suctions performed to remove fluid from the lungs.
 A breathing tube was required for eleven days and finally replaced by a tracheostomy.
 However, the procedure failed, and CPR was performed for three minutes.
-It wasn’t until three weeks after the accident that my family could spend any time together, and they visited a cinema and watched the movie ‘Up’.
-They deserved to have a few laughs.

-Many sensors were attached to my body, and they fed information to machines that made continual noise and the occasional loud alarm sound.
-Each time I heard an alarm, I thought I was about to die and waited for it to happen.
-I was the star of the new television program ‘Man vs Tree’.
-Guess who won?
-Me so far, but it was a close finish.
 My mind was struggling with the spinal cord injury, the future and the drugs.
-One night I awoke and stared at the ceiling.
-There was a vast arm suspended from the roof that held multiple pieces of equipment.
+One night, I awoke and stared at the ceiling.
+A vast arm suspended from the roof held multiple pieces of equipment.
 It was terrifying to think that the arm was going to fall on me.
-I could not talk, and the room was empty, and I sat there in fear for hours hoping nothing would happen.
+I could not talk, and the room was empty, and I sat there in fear for hours, hoping nothing would happen.

-I became aware that I hadn’t eaten, defecated or urinated for some time.
-Eventually, I realised the nurses were assisting my bowels to operate, and there was a brown bag of liquid hanging above me, connected to my nose via a feeding tube.
-As for urinating, I took a look down below, and there was a tube coming out of my body.
-I now had a complete picture of the various substances that flowed in and out of my body.
 None of the ICU staff would talk about my future, and I assumed there was an unhappy future ahead of me.
-My leg, ankle and collarbone remained broken three weeks after the accident, as the doctors gave priority to other parts of my body including the spinal cord injury, heart and lungs.
+My leg, ankle and collarbone remained broken three weeks after the accident, as the doctors gave priority to other parts of my body, including the spinal cord injury, heart and lungs.

-One of the happiest moments in ICU occurred unexpectedly when Jasmine and friends from Cedar College entered my room.
-They sang a few songs, and I fell to sleep that night with a smile on my face.
 Talking was impossible as there were tubes in my throat that were constricting my vocal cords, and this was frustrating.
 Due to a broken collarbone, I wrote left-handed, which was ineligible, so I pointed to letters of the alphabet.
-Doctors couldn’t keep up with my finger pointing and had difficulty in deciphering words, although my family managed well.
 Staff regularly came to my room and removed chairs, only to return them a few hours later.
-The seats were used by visitors to sit by the beds of other ICU patients as they passed away.
-It was terrific that family and friends would do this.
-It happened too often, and I kept an eye on the staff, to ensure they didn’t place chairs from other rooms next to my bed.
+Visitors used the seats to sit by the beds of other ICU patients as they passed away.
+It happened too often, and I kept an eye on the staff to ensure they didn’t place chairs from other rooms next to my bed.

-Regularly I was emotional during my time in ICU.
-A tsunami hit Samoa on the 29th of September, and I wondered why God would allow this to happen, and why he let a tree hit me.
+A tsunami hit Samoa on the 29th of September, and I wondered why God would allow this to happen and why he let a tree hit me.
 Preventing a disaster or accident should be easy for an omnipotent, omnipresent and omniscient being.
-I had plenty of time lying on my back looking in the direction of where I thought God was, to come up with a few conclusions about God, the tree and the school.
+I had plenty of time lying on my back, looking in the direction of where I thought God was, to come up with a few conclusions about God, the tree and the school.

-God created the universe and included a set of laws, and we need to understand these laws and act appropriately, to avoid harm.
-Trees fall over, particularly after a dry summer, and on a day with high winds, inviting people to stand near the trees is stupid.
-Really Stupid.
-Maybe the school had prayed about tree safety, and took little action?
-Can’t blame God for the actions and inactions of Cedar College.
+God created the universe and included a set of laws, and we need to understand these laws and act appropriately to avoid harm.
+Trees fall over, particularly after a dry summer, and inviting people to stand near the trees on a day with high winds is stupid.
+I can’t blame God for the actions and inactions of Cedar College.

 Royal Adelaide Hospital Spinal Cord Injury Ward.

 A few of the patients were older and suffered from dementia, and they spent days sleeping and nights screaming.
-The lack of sleep made me angry, and I don’t enjoy sleeping near other people, such as shared public hospital wards.
-I asked the nurses to move my bed closer to the screamers so I could stuff items down their throats.
-Given the nurses refused my request, I attempted shouting at these patients during the day while they were sleeping.
-However, my voice wasn’t loud, and the staff didn’t like it.
-Various friends and colleagues from work visited, and I continued to wonder when people from Cedar College would visit.
+The lack of sleep made me angry, and I don’t enjoy sleeping near other people, such as in shared public hospital wards.
+Various friends and colleagues from work visited, and I continued to wonder when people from Cedar College would see me.

-As I continued to lay flat in a bed, no one talked about my future, I assumed this position would be how I spend the rest of my life.
+As I continued to lie flat in a bed, no one talked about my future.
+I assumed this position would be how I would spend the rest of my life.
 My assumption was wrong, and the physiotherapists had me sitting on the bed with my feet on the ground.
-I progressed to sitting in a chair for up to two hours at a time.
-A few weeks later I was ready to be transferred to the Spinal Ward at Hampstead Rehabilitation Hospital.
-They were leaders in the field of rehabilitation of people with a spinal cord injury.
-They were located in Northgate.
-The same suburb as Cedar College.
+I progressed to sitting in a chair for up to two hours.
+A few weeks later, I was ready to be transferred to the Spinal Ward at Hampstead Rehabilitation Hospital.
+They were located in Northgate, the same suburb as Cedar College.

 Hampstead Hospital Rehabilitation Hospital.

-So I waited for the school to visit.
-And waited.
-WWJD?
-The phrase about Mohammad and the mountain is appropriate at this time, and I went to the immovable mountain.
-On December 10, 2009, I attended the graduation of Jasmine and Ben held at Cedar College.
+On December 10, 2009, I attended the graduation of Jasmine and Ben at Cedar College.
 Various school leaders wished me well, and there was no time for any meaningful conversation.
-Early in 2010, my wife shared a few impacts of the accident, and it included …
+Early in 2010, my wife shared her victim impact statement.

 ‘The issue I have is that since the time of the accident NOT A SINGLE REPRESENTATIVE OF THE SCHOOL HAS BEEN TO VISIT MY HUSBAND.
 Need I say more, this is a complete insult to him and me.
 It’s one thing to have a tragic accident occur on your property, but not to acknowledge it or even speak to the person who has been hurt, is either saying that you deny it happened, or even worse, that you couldn’t care less.
 The fact that the principal has referred to John in his school newsletters, giving the impression that he is up to date on John’s progress just makes it all the worse.’